 BMP West Africa – Best Management Practices to Deter Piracy and Enhance Maritime Security off the Coast of West Africa including the Gulf of Guinea

 Southeast Asia/ReCAAP BMPs – Regional Guide 2: To Counter Piracy and Armed Robbery Against Ships in Asia (March 2022)

 Recommended / Required Security Levels

-Incidents of piracy, armed robbery, suspicious activity, or suspected pirate mother ships should be reported to the appropriate authorities as soon as the threat develops.
+Incidents of piracy, armed robbery, suspicious activity, and other forms of maritime crime should be reported to the appropriate authorities as soon as the threat develops.

 Below are links to various websites that provide worldwide terrorist and piracy threat updates and information helpful in understanding, implementing, and maintaining compliance with maritime security regulations.

 ONI provides maritime intelligence on weapons and technology proliferation and smuggling and illicit maritime activities.
 ONI directly supports the US Navy, joint war fighters and national decision makers and agencies.
 Click on the above link to access ONI’s latest Piracy Analysis and Warning Weekly and World Wide Threat to Shipping reports.

 The IMO is the UN’s specialized agency responsible for safety and security of shipping and the prevention of marine pollution by ships.
 Click on the above link to access IMO’s Piracy and Armed Robbery webpage.

 Dedicated to the prevention of trade finance, maritime, transport, and trade fraud and malpractice, the IMB is a focal point for the international trading and shipping industry and those associated with facilitating the movement of goods.
 The IMB also manages the IMB-PRC, which is dedicated to the suppression of piracy and armed robbery against ships.

 ReCAAP is the first regional government-to-government agreement to promote and enhance cooperation against piracy and armed robbery in Asia.